Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/compile.rst

 Apply torch.compile with ModelParallelStrategy
 **********************************************

-:func:`torch.compile` can also be invoked as part of the :func:`parallelize_fn` argument of :class:`~lightning.fabric.strategies.model_parallel.ModelParallelStrategy`.
+:func:`torch.compile` can also be invoked as part of the `parallelize_fn` argument of :class:`~lightning.fabric.strategies.model_parallel.ModelParallelStrategy`.

 This is particularly handy when :func:`torch.compile` is used in combination with the `torch.distributed.tensor` API.